Youth Sports Parenting - 7 Ways to Support Young Athletes

 #7: Be Proud of Your Kids -- No Matter the Outcome

 Ultimately, your kids' youth sports experience should be positive and fun.
 It's great if a kid is on a travel team or plays high school sports.
 Yes, college-level play is a dream for many.
-But not everyone is going to reach those levels.
+But not everyone (better yet, almost no one) is going to reach those levels.
 And your kids need to know that you'll support them--no matter what.

 It sounds simple.
 But it's easy to forget to tell your kids that you have their back.
 Make a point of saying something positive about every practice and game.
 Praise your kids for things they do off the field or court, like helping carry equipment or bringing water to a teammate.